-At the time of payment confirmation, the Member Record is updated in groupable:m2.
+The Member Record is updated in groupable:m2.
 The Secretary and other officer accounts have full transparency to the payment details.
 Upon logging in to groupable:m2 > Recent Activity > Payments you can find transaction lines broken out by Dues and year, each Solicitation line, and any debit card processing fees for members who paid by bank-account associated debit cards.
-Clicking on the "Yes" for Transferred will bring you right to the Daily Deposit details, also found at Income/Expenses > Deposits.
-You can also view each member's payment details at their Payments screen.
+Clicking on the "Yes" for Transferred will bring you right to the Daily Officer Funds Transfer details, also found at Income/Expenses > Officer Funds Transfers.
+You can also view each member's payment details at their Member Payments screen.

 All groupable:m2 users have full transparency and the Member's Dues Owed receivables are marked "Paid", saving you a great deal of time on record-keeping.